 COMMIT - Facilitating the integration of resettled refugees in Croatia, Italy, Portugal and Spain

-“COMMIT: Facilitating the integration of resettled refugees in Croatia, Italy, Portugal and Spain” is a European Commission (DG HOME) funded project managed by the Coordination Office for the Mediterranean of the International Organization for Migration, and implemented in collaboration with Consorzio Communitas, Adecco Foundation for Equal Opportunities and the University for Foreigners of Siena.
+COMMIT - Facilitating the integration of resettled refugees in Croatia, Italy, Portugal and Spain - is a European Commission (DG HOME) funded project*, managed by the Coordination Office for the Mediterranean of the International Organization for Migration, in Italy.
+The project is implemented in collaboration with the IOM Missions in Croatia, Portugal and Spain together with Consorzio Communitas, Adecco Foundation for Equal Opportunities and the University for Foreigners of Siena (UNISTRASI).
+COMMIT is a 2 years project, started on 1 January 2019 and ending on 31 December 2020.

-The action recognizes that successful integration of resettled refugees depends on both enabling structural conditions and social dynamics.
-These rely on multi-level, multi-stakeholder partnerships between central and local authorities, civil society organizations, international organizations and citizens committed to facilitating the integration of resettled refugees.
+The action recognizes that successful integration of resettled refugees depends on both enabling structural conditions and reinforcing social dynamics, by fostering the mutual exchange between resettled refugees and host communities.
+A multi-level, multi-stakeholder partnership between central and local authorities, civil society organizations, the private sector, international organizations and citizens is fundamental to pave the way for the integration of resettled refugees.

 Based on these assumptions, COMMIT seeks to contribute to facilitating the sustainable integration of resettled refugees in their new communities in Croatia, Italy, Portugal and Spain, with a specific focus on the integration of vulnerable groups such as women and youth.